 Three minors killed in road accident in Delhi

-Three minors, who were speeding on a scooter without wearing helmets, met with a fatal accident after their vehicle rammed into a pole near Delhi Gate area here, police said on Sunday.
-The deceased were identified as Mohammad Saad, Osama and Hamja, they said.
+Three minors, who were speeding on a scooter without wearing helmets, were killed when their two-wheeler rammed into a pole near Delhi Gate area here, police said on Sunday.
+The deceased, identified as Mohammad Saad (14), Osama Malik (17) and Hamza Malik (15), all stayed near Turkman Gate with their families.
+Hamza and Saad were cousins and were studying at a private school in Nizamuddin while their friend Osama was studying at a madrassa near Delhi Gate.

+The boys had come from a wedding function near Turkman Gate.
+According to police, the three juveniles were not wearing helmets and riding the scooter at high speed when the accident took place on Saturday night.

-The impact of the accident was such that their scooter was flung at least 25 ft away from the accident spot while their bodies were found near the pole, he said.
-The bodies have been sent for post-mortem, he added.
+The impact of the accident was such that their scooter was flung at least 25 ft away from the accident spot while they were found near the pole, he said.
+"We received information about the fatal incident around 11:34 pm from a bystander.
+The PCR reached the spot within four minutes, the injured had been rushed to the LNJP Hospital by the bystanders," said Deputy Commissioner of Police (Central) Mandeep Singh Randhawa.

+A case has also been registered in this regard, he said.
+A Forensic Science Lab team from Rohini collected blood samples from the pole and road, he added.

+The police suspect that the vehicle was being driven by Hamza.
+The scooter is registered in the name of Adil Malik, who is Hamza's grandfather.
+The families alleged that the boys were chased by a police van because they didn't have helmets and licence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)